-Built infrastructure such as buildings have a substantial impact on the health and wellbeing of people and the planet.
+Campus infrastructure such as buildings have a substantial impact on the experience our students have and the environmental footprint of campus.
 Buildings use resources, generate waste, and are costly to operate and maintain.
-Green building is the practice of designing, constructing, and operating the building to maximize occupant health and productivity, reduce waste and negative environmental impacts, and decrease life cycle costs.
+Green building is the practice of designing, constructing, and operating the building to maximize occupant health and efficiency while reducing waste and negative environmental impacts.
+This can often align with decrease life cycle costs through reduced utilities and building longevity.
 The University of Arkansas is a member of the US Green Building Council (USGBC).
-Since 2007, the UA has committed to meet LEED (Leaders in Energy and Environmental Design) Silver or above standards on all new construction and major renovations.
+Since 2007, the UA has committed to meet or exceed LEED (Leaders in Energy and Environmental Design) Silver standards on all new construction and major renovations.